Thermal effect on magnetoexciton energy spectra in monolayer transition metal dichalcogenides: Thermo-induced motional Stark potential

+which was neglected in the previous works for the exciton energies in monolayer TMDCs.
+The term \eqref{Sequ1-2} contains the exciton c.m. pseudomomentum $\mathbf{K}$ that inspires us to establish its relation to the thermal motion of excitons in a monolayer TMDC.

-We consider neutral excitons in monolayer TMDCs as a gas system with a low density (the average distance between two excitons is much larger than the thermal wavelength) so that the Maxwell-Boltzmann statistics is still valid, and the formation of trions or biexcitons is negligible.
-Here, the density $n_X$ is the number of neutral excitons per unit of area, and the thermal wavelength is $\lambda_{th} = \sqrt{\frac{2\pi\hbar^2}{M k_B T}}$.
-Therefore, the condition for the validity of the Maxwell-Boltzmann statistics is $n_X \lambda_{th}^2 \ll 1$, i.e., $n_X \ll \frac{M k_B T}{2 \pi \hbar^2}$.
-Practically, for monolayer WSe$_2$, exciton density $n_X$ could be modulated around $10^{11} \text{--} 10^{12} \text{ cm}^{-2}$ in real experiments \cite{Poellmann2015, Yan2015, You2015, Steinleitner2017}, which is much smaller than its limit at room temperature $\frac{M k_B T}{2 \pi \hbar^2} = 4.3 \times 10^{12} \text{ cm}^{-2}$.
-Since the pseudomomentum $\hat{\mathbf{P}}_0$ has two freedom degrees, we can estimate its root-mean-square at the temperature $T$ by the equipartition theorem as
+Excitons in a monolayer TMDCT can be regarded as a gas of thermal motion with kinetic energy $K^2/2M$.
+We first compare the average distance between two excitons $\lambda_{ex}=1/\sqrt{n_X}$ with the thermal wavelength $\lambda_{th} = \sqrt{{2\pi\hbar^2}/{(M k_B T)}}$ to justify which statistics should be applied for the kinetic energy distribution.
+Here, $n_X$ is the exciton density -- the number of neutral excitons per unit of area; $k_B$ is the Boltzmann constant.
+For the Maxwell-Boltzmann statistics to be applied, the thermal wavelength should be much smaller than the average exciton distance that leads to the limit for the exciton density as